lynnling2006/EATest/README.md

 ```sh
 pipenv run pytest
 ```
-after test running, test report file is in folder ./report, log files is in folder ./log
+After run test, test report file is in folder ./report, log files is in folder ./log.